 Common Performance Problems

-Most performance problems revolve around speed, response time, load time and poor scalability.
+Most performance problems revolve around speed, response time, load time, and poor scalability.
 Speed is often one of the most important attributes of an application.
-A slow running application will lose potential users.
-Performance testing is done to make sure an app runs fast enough to keep a user's attention and interest.
+A slow-running application will lose potential users.
+Performance testing ensures an app runs fast enough to keep a user’s attention and interest.
 Take a look at the following list of common performance problems and notice how speed is a common factor in many of them:

 - Long Load time – Load time is normally the initial time it takes an application to start.
 This should generally be kept to a minimum.
 While some applications are impossible to make load in under a minute, Load time should be kept under a few seconds if possible.

-Bottlenecking - Bottlenecks are obstructions in system which degrade overall system performance.
-Bottlenecking is when either coding errors or hardware issues cause a decrease of throughput under certain loads.
+- Bottlenecking – Bottlenecks are obstructions in a system that degrade overall system performance.
+Bottlenecking is when either coding errors or hardware issues cause a decrease in throughput under certain loads.
 Bottlenecking is often caused by one faulty section of code.
-The key to fixing a bottlenecking issue is to find the section of code that is causing the slow down and try to fix it there.
-Bottle necking is generally fixed by either fixing poor running processes or adding additional Hardware.
+The key to fixing a bottlenecking issue is finding the section of code causing the slow down and trying to fix it there.
+Bottlenecking is generally fixed by either fixing poor running processes or adding additional Hardware.
 Some common performance bottlenecks are

 - CPU utilization